litenup/toastr-rails-sass/README.md

 ###3 Easy Steps
 For other API calls, see the [demo](http://CodeSeven.github.com/toastr).

-1. update gemfile: gem 'toastr-rails'
+1. update gemfile: gem 'toastr-rails-sass'

 2. Add toastr to application.css and application.js: